Real number

 In mathematics, a real number is a number that can be used to measure a continuous one-dimensional quantity such as a length, duration or temperature.
 Here, continuous means that pairs of values can have arbitrarily small differences.
 (Note: This is not sufficient for distinguishing the real numbers from the rational numbers; a property of completeness is also required.)
 Every real number can be almost uniquely represented by an infinite decimal expansion.
 (Note: Nonzero numbers with a terminating decimal representation have two decimal expansions (see 0.999...); the other real numbers have one decimal expansion.)

-The real numbers are fundamental in calculus (and in many other branches of mathematics), in particular by their role in the classical definitions of limits, continuity and derivatives.
-(Note: Limits and continuity can be defined in general topology without reference to real numbers, but these generalizations are relatively recent, and used only in very specific cases.)
+The real numbers are fundamental in calculus and in many other branches of mathematics, in particular by their role in the classical definitions of limits, continuity and derivatives.
+(Note: Limits and continuity can be defined in general topology without reference to real numbers.)

-The set of real numbers, sometimes called "the reals", is traditionally denoted by a bold R, often using blackboard bold, $\R$.
+The set of real numbers, sometimes called "the reals", is usually notated as a bold R or the blackboard bold $\R$.

-The adjective real, used in the 17th century by René Descartes, distinguishes real numbers from imaginary numbers such as the square roots of −1.
+The adjective real, used in the 17th century by René Descartes, distinguishes real numbers from imaginary numbers such as the square roots of negative numbers.

-The real numbers include the rational numbers, such as the integer −5 and the fraction 4/3.
-The rest of the real numbers are called irrational numbers.
-Some irrational numbers (as well as all the rationals) are the root of a polynomial with integer coefficients, such as the square root √2 = 1.414...; these are called algebraic numbers.
-There are also real numbers which are not, such as π = 3.1415...; these are called transcendental numbers.
+The real numbers include the rational numbers, such as the integer $-5$ and the fraction $4/3$.
+Real numbers that are not rational are irrational.
+Those real numbers that are roots of polynomials with rational coefficients are algebraic numbers, which include all the rational numbers and also irrational numbers such as √2 = 1.414....
+Other real numbers, such as π = 3.1415..., are not roots of polynomials; these are the transcendental numbers.